 Weight: 230g / 8.2oz.

-If you are looking for a sharp ultra-wide lens with a fraction of money, then this might be for you.
-A small and lightweight Nikon lens is a great addition to your camera gear to try out new compositions and capture different perspectives.
+This might be for you if you are looking for a sharp ultra-wide lens with a fraction of the money.
+A small and lightweight Nikon lens is an excellent addition to your camera gear to try out new compositions and capture different perspectives.

 With a weight of 230 grams (8.2 oz) and a length of 73mm (2.9in.), it’s an excellent lens to carry around anywhere you go.
-It doesn’t take much of a space on your camera bag.
+It doesn’t take up much space in your camera bag.

-The features like autofocus and built-in vibration reduction are something that every photographer would benefit from.
-With these, you will get nice sharp photos without spending much time adjusting camera settings to get the best out in different conditions.
+Every photographer would benefit from features like autofocus and built-in vibration reduction.
+With these, you will get lovely, sharp photos without spending much time adjusting camera settings to get the best out in different conditions.

-It’s excellent at outdoor photography and would be a great addition to camera gear while travelling or hiking.
+It’s excellent at outdoor photography and would add to camera gear while traveling or hiking.
 As it’s ultra wide angle, it captures landscapes and city silhouettes very well.

-In conclusion, it’s one of the best Nikon D5600 wide angle lenses on a budget.
-It only costs a fraction of money and for that, you will get an excellent tool with a wide range of benefits.
+It only costs a fraction of money, and you will get an excellent tool with many benefits.

 3. Sigma 150-600mm 5-6.3 Contemporary DG OS HSM